 All cloud kitchens have the same operational process, wherein an order is received, food is prepared and delivered at the customer's doorstep.
 However, there is a difference in the way their operations are executed.
 There are different business models for these delivery-only restaurants.

 Standalone Cloud Kitchen - These are the independent kitchens where one brand owns or rents a single kitchen location without offering a dining space.
 These restaurants generally focus on a single type of cuisine and rely on different food aggregators or delivery channels.

 Multi-brand Cloud kitchen - In this business model, multiple brands under one parent company share one kitchen, keeping operational costs down.
-Every brand/restaurant is cuisine specific and caters to different customer needs sharing large kitchen space, under one roof.
+Every brand/restaurant is cuisine-specific and caters to different customer needs sharing a large kitchen space, under one roof.